jingmouren/gitlab.cc-asp.fraunhofer.de-beckerya-asset-data-with-regime-specific-risk-values/README.md

-# asset data with regime specific risk values
+# Asset data with regime specific correlations

 We consider 15 different asset classes with
 - expected returns ranging from 2% to 11%,